 Best prepaid sim card Melbourne Airport

 Traveltomtom always recommends buying a prepaid sim card from an official retail store and therefore the Welcome Center is not my first recommendation.
-However, for Chinese and Vietnamese speaking travelers this store could be more convenient for you.
+However, for Chinese and Vietnamese speaking travelers this store is great as they have everything in Vietnamese and Chinese as well.

-Although Telstra has the strongest 4G coverage in Australia the prices for Telstra prepaid sim cards are also more expensive or at least you get less data for the same money.
+Although Telstra has the strongest 4G/5G coverage in Australia the prices for Telstra prepaid sim cards are also slightly more expensive or at least you get less data for the same money.

 If you really want 5G then Vodafone claims to offer 5G on all their data packages and Optus only gives you 5G when you pay double the price.
 Mind you that the 5G network in Australia is still pretty limited to the cities.